ycpcs/cs497-spring2019/lectures/lecture07.md

 ```JavaScript
 var cookie = document.cookie
 ```
+- A cookie can be used for authenticating, session tracking (state maintenance), and remembering specific information about users, such as user preferences (metric, languages),or the contents of their shopping carts.
+The term ```cookie``` is derived from **magic cookie**, a well-known concept in the UNIX computing which inspired both the idea and the name.

 JavaScript can interact with the server (e.g. using Ajax). **Ajax** stands for Asynchronous JavaScript + XML.
 With Ajax, web applications can retrieve data from the server asynchronously in the background without interfering with the display and behavior of the existing page.
 ```JavaScript